Self-isolation advice during the coronavirus outbreak

 It’s important to stay up-to-date with advice provided by the UK government and the NHS.
 Here are links to the latest information about staying at home:

-Home isolation means staying at home to stop the spread of coronavirus, or to reduce your risk of contracting it.
+Self-isolation means staying at home to stop the spread of coronavirus, or to reduce your risk of getting it.

 - go to work, school or public areas

 - have visitors, such as friends and family, in your home